jdrichards-pursuit/google-maps-vis.gl/README.md

 # GOOGLE MAPS

+This app displays a location and searches for different types of locations.
+It posts markers on the locations.
+It also allows the user to click on the marker and retrieve information.

 ## Getting started

 You will need to retrieve a key and a mapId from the [Google Developer Website](https://developers.google.com/maps) in order for this app to run.